joecupano/AIdiot/BACKEND_CONFIG.md

-# Multi-Backend LLM Configuration Examples
+# Multi-Backend LLM Configuration Guide

-This guide shows how to configure the AI Assistant to use different LLM backends instead of the default Ollama setup.
+This guide shows how to configure the AI Assistant to use different LLM backends with the modern LangChain architecture.

+## 🆕 LangChain v0.1+ Integration

+This version uses the latest LangChain architecture with:
+- Modular backend packages (`langchain-community`, `langchain-openai`, `langchain-anthropic`)
+- LangChain Expression Language (LCEL) for efficient chains
+- Improved error handling and fallback mechanisms
+- Full Python 3.12 compatibility

 ## Configuration Methods